How We Can Help

 There is no way to spot an abuser in a crowd, but most abusers share some common characteristics.
 Some of the subtle warning signs include:

-Any one of these behaviors may not indicate abusive actions, but it's important to know the red flags and take time to explore them.
+Any one of these behaviours may not indicate abusive actions, but it's important to know the red flags and take time to explore them.

 Yes, but they must make the choice to change.